What is Staking in Crypto – A Complete Guide

 The staking pool in which users are staking coins can be compared to an online savings account for better understanding of the process.
 When you stake your crypto funds, you become a part of the proof-of-stake blockchain of your choosing.

-How to go About Staking Crypto?
+How to Go About Staking?

 There are multiple ways of staking coins, namely: